mahargardr/ratatosk/README.md

-Ranterstellar is a command-line tool for easily access RAN data.
+Ratatosk is a command-line tool for easily access RAN data.
 Current functionality support auditing and collecting configurations.

 ---
 ## Table of Contents